DevlessTeam/DV-PHP-CORE/readme.md

 [![Build Status](https://api.travis-ci.org/DevlessTeam/DV-PHP-CORE.svg?branch=master)](https://travis-ci.org/DevlessTeam/DV-PHP-CORE)

 ## DevLess provides the perfect starting point for your next big idea.
 Forget all the boilerplate and focus on what matters: your APPLICATION and USERS its like Laravel Spark but also comes with the ease Parse had. https://devless.io/
+<center>How?</center>
+<center>Well first upto 93% of the things you do on DevLess is pure configuration via a GUI </center>
+<center>How?</center>
+<center>For example this is how you create tables no DevLess (migration equivalence in frameworks)</center>
+<center>Deciding on which table to make to make available to end users is based just a configuration away</center>
+<center>Deployment is a breeze all you have to do is export your app and import it into DevLess instance on the cloud could be via our [docker image](https://hub.docker.com/r/eddymens/devless/) </center>
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 The project versioning is based on [Sermantic Versioning Specification](http://semver.org/)